superduper-io/superduper/docs/content/tutorials/eager_mode.md

 # Eager Mode (Aplpa)

-Eager Mode is an interactive way to build superduper applications.
+Eager Mode is an interactive way to build Superduper applications.

 Users can input data as usual, continuously call models, and view results.
 Once the interactive debugging and construction are complete,